joshuaguerin/Answer-Set-Programming-Algorithms/README.md

 clingo instance.lp problem.lp
 ```

-Output can be parsed by the reader either directly, or through an included printing script.
+Output can be parsed by the user either directly/visually, or through an included printing script.
 In most instances, this can be accomplished through pipes:

 ```console
 clingo instance.lp problem.lp | python3 print/print.py